ganakailabs/cloudeval-docs/docs/faq.md

 1. Create a new project
 2. Click **"Upload File"**
 3. Select your ARM template (`.json`) file
-4. cloudeval automatically parses and generates the diagram
+4. Cloudeval automatically parses and generates the diagram

 ### How do I upload my Bicep file?